-I've walked the South Downs in every season, but autumn is when this chalk ridge really shows its character.
-The summer crowds have gone home, the beech woods turn the colour of burnt sugar, and you can stand on Beachy Head with nothing but gulls and the wind for company.
-This is a working landscape—farmers are harvesting, deer are rutting, and the pubs have the fires lit by 5 PM.
+The South Downs in autumn is when this chalk ridge stops being polite and starts being real.
+Summer's Instagram crowds have vanished, the beech woods have turned the colour of burnt sugar, and you can stand on Beachy Head with nothing but gulls screaming at you and wind trying to knock you over.
+This is a working landscape—farmers are getting the harvest in, deer are shouting at each other across the valleys, and the pubs have the fires lit by 5 PM whether you like it or not.

-September can feel like an extension of summer.
-I've had 20°C days and I've been caught in horizontal rain.
-The daylight lasts until after 7 PM, which gives you time for proper walks without rushing.
+September pretends to be summer's extension.
+I've had 20°C days where I ended up in a t-shirt, and I've been caught in horizontal rain that soaked through every layer I owned.
+Daylight lasts until after 7 PM, which gives you proper time for walks without that panicked rush as the sun drops.

-October is the sweet spot.
-The beech trees peak around the third week—that's when Kingley Vale looks like it's on fire.
-The deer start rutting at Petworth around the 15th.
-Clocks go back at month-end, so plan accordingly.
+October is the money month.
+The beech trees hit their peak around the third week—Kingley Vale looks like someone set it on fire in the best possible way.
+The deer start their rutting business at Petworth around mid-month, all bellowing and clashing antlers.
+Clocks go back at month-end, so plan for darkness arriving earlier than you remember.

-November is for the hardier walkers.
-The trees are mostly bare, the mud is serious, and it gets dark by 4:30 PM.
-But you get the place to yourself, and there's something about a grey November sky over the Channel that beats any sunset Instagram post.
+November is for walkers who don't need everything to be pretty.
+The trees are mostly bare, the mud becomes genuinely serious, and it gets dark by 4:30 PM.
+But you get the place to yourself, and there's something about a grey November sky over the Channel that beats any sunset you've ever liked on social media.

-What I pack: Waterproof jacket (non-negotiable), merino base layers, gaiters for the mud, head torch, and a flask of something hot.
-Phone signal is patchy on the ridges—download offline maps.
+What I actually pack: Waterproof jacket (absolutely non-negotiable), merino base layers that don't stink after three days, gaiters for the mud that will find its way into your boots anyway, a head torch because you will misjudge the light, and a flask of something hot.
+Phone signal disappears on the ridges—download offline maps before you leave civilisation.

 Seven Sisters Country Park, Exceat (50.7457°N, 0.1542°W)

-I've seen this place mobbed in August—cars queuing for an hour, the cliff path like Oxford Street.
-In autumn, roll up at 8:30 AM and you might be the only car in the Exceat car park. £5 for the day.
-The visitor centre opens at 10 AM, but you won't need it.
+I've seen this place in August—cars queuing for an hour just to get into the car park, the cliff path moving at the speed of Oxford Street on a Saturday.
+In autumn, roll up at 8:30 AM and you might be the only vehicle in the Exceat car park. £5 for the day.
+The visitor centre opens at 10 AM, but you won't need it unless you want to use their toilets.

-The walk east from Cuckmere Haven to Birling Gap is 5 miles of proper up-and-down.
-Don't let anyone tell you it's flat—each sister has a steep climb and descent.
-In autumn the chalk looks almost blue-white against storm clouds, and the grass on top has gone the colour of straw.
+The walk east from Cuckmere Haven to Birling Gap is 5 miles of proper up-and-down exercise.
+Don't let anyone tell you it's flat—each of the seven sisters has a steep climb and a knee-testing descent.
+In autumn the chalk looks almost blue-white against storm clouds, and the grass on top has gone the colour of old straw.

-The wildlife: Geese fly over in V-formations heading south.
-I've counted forty-plus kestrels hunting the cliff slopes in a single morning.
-If you're lucky, you'll spot a peregrine—there's a resident pair near the coastguard cottages.
+The wildlife: Geese fly over in V-formations heading south, honking as they pass.
+I've counted forty-plus kestrels hunting the cliff slopes in a single October morning, hovering motionless before their dives.
+If you're lucky, you'll spot a peregrine—there's a resident pair near the coastguard cottages that don't appreciate being watched.

-Photography note: The light is low and angled now.
-Midday shots actually work better than sunrise—less shadow in the valleys between the sisters.
-Bring a polariser to cut through the haze.
+Photography note: The light sits low and angled now.
+Midday shots actually work better than sunrise—the sun is high enough to fill the valleys between the sisters without creating impossible shadows.
+Bring a polariser to cut through the coastal haze that settles most mornings.

-Safety: The cliffs erode year-round but autumn storms accelerate it.
-Stay two metres back from the edge—what looks solid might be undercut.
-I've seen a chunk the size of a bus break off near Birling Gap.
+Safety: The cliffs erode constantly, but autumn storms accelerate everything.
+Stay two metres back from the edge minimum—what looks solid from above might be undercut below.
+I've watched a chunk the size of a bus calve off near Birling Gap during a storm.
+It took about thirty seconds from first crack to splash.

 Midday: The Cuckmere Inn